Lothians (Scottish Parliament electoral region)

 The Lothians was one of the eight electoral regions of the Scottish Parliament (Holyrood) from 1999 to 2011.
 Nine of the parliament's 73 first past the post constituencies were sub-divisions of the region and it elected seven of the 56 additional-member Members of the Scottish Parliament (MSPs).
 Thus it elected a total of 16 MSPs.

 The Lothians region shared boundaries with the South of Scotland and Central Scotland regions, and was connected with the Mid Scotland and Fife region by bridges over the Firth of Forth.

 As a result of the First Periodic Review of Scottish Parliament Boundaries it is largely replaced by the Lothian region.

 Constituencies and council areas

-The City of Edinburgh and the West Lothian council areas are entirely within the region.
+The council areas City of Edinburgh and West Lothian are entirely within the region.
 Most of the East Lothian council area is outside, covered by the East Lothian constituency, which is in the South of Scotland region.
 A western portion of the Midlothian council area is covered by the Tweeddale, Ettrick and Lauderdale constituency, within the South of Scotland region.

 Council areas are as defined in 1996, and may be subject to change after the next Scottish Parliament election.

 The constituencies were created in 1999 with the names and boundaries of Westminster constituencies, as existing in at that time.
 Scottish Westminster constituencies were mostly replaced with new constituencies in 2005.

 In terms of first past the post constituencies the region includes: